 Today’s post is the first in a three-part series all about the key steps to take before, during, and after an event to make sure you have clear and measurable goals in place.

 STEP ONE: KEY QUESTIONS TO DEFINE YOUR GOAL

 One of the first things to do is explicitly define your event goal.
-You’ve heard this before in every goal-setting meeting ever (so forgive me), but your goal needs to be SMART.
+You’ve heard this before in every goal-setting meeting ever, but your goal needs to be SMART.
 Our initial meeting with any client begins with an exercise of specific questions to lay the right foundations for a successful event: